Special education: Japan

-Japanese students with special needs are placed in one of four different school arrangements: special schools, special classrooms with another school, in resource rooms (which are called tsukyu), or in regular classrooms.
+Japanese students with special needs are placed in one of four different school arrangements: special schools, special classrooms with another school, resource rooms (which are called tsukyu), or regular classrooms.
 Some local areas such as Koto Ward in Tokyo are expanding these tsukyu (or, as of 2019, tsubasa classrooms) to cover all junior high schools within the next few years.

 Special schools are reserved for students with severe disabilities who cannot be accommodated in their local school.
-They do not use the same grading or marking systems as mainstream schools, but instead assess students according to their individualized plans.
+They do not use the same grading or marking systems as mainstream schools, but, instead, they assess students according to their individualized plans.

-Special classes are similar, and may vary the national curriculum as the teachers see fit.
+Special classes are similar, and may vary from the national curriculum as the teachers see fit.
 Tsukyu are resource rooms that students with milder difficulties use part-time for specialized instruction individually in small groups.
 These students spend the rest of the day in the mainstream classroom.
 Some students with special needs are fully included in the mainstream classroom, with accommodations or modifications as needed.

 Depending on the local authority, state elementary schools may also hold a naka-yoshi (中よし, 'close friends') class group in addition to the six grades, where students who struggle to adapt to mainstream classrooms are gathered and given life skills as well as completing their studies at a more adaptable pace.
-This is different to tsukyu in that although all-school activities are regularly held together, the majority of time is spent as a class.
+This is different from tsukyu in that although all-school activities are regularly held together, the majority of time is spent as a class.

-Training of disabled students, particularly at the upper-secondary level, emphasizes vocational education to enable students to be as independent as possible within society.
-Vocational training varies considerably depending on the student's disability, but the options are limited for some.
+Training of disabled students, particularly at the upper-secondary level, emphasizes vocational education to enable students to be as independent as possible within society after completing their schooling.
+Vocational training varies considerably depending on the student's disability, options being limited for some.
 It is clear that the government is aware of the necessity of broadening the range of possibilities for these students.
 Advancement to higher education is also a goal of the government, and it struggles to have institutions of higher learning accept more disabled students.